ambianic/ambianic-edge/README.md

 - [x] Decomposable and hackable for DYI and Open Source developers.
 [Setup Your Dev Environment](https://docs.ambianic.ai/developers/development-environment/)

 # How to run in development mode

-If you are interested to try the development version, follow these steps:
+If you are interested to try the development version, follow [this guide](https://docs.ambianic.ai/developers/development-environment/).
-1. Clone this git repository.
-2. `./ambianic-start.sh`
-3. Study `config.yaml` and go from there.

 # Documentation